coracle-social/triflector/README.md

 - `RELAY_NAME` - the name of your relay
 - `RELAY_ICON` - an icon for your relay
 - `RELAY_DESCRIPTION` - your relay's description
+- `PUBKEY_WHITELIST` - a comma-separate list of pubkeys to allow access for
+- `AUTH_BACKEND` - a url to delegate authorization to

 ## Access control